hammertoe/quernus_website/_posts/2015-11-14-smart-nation-singapore.md

 Extending their further mantra: "Because we did... we know we can".

 I managed to get a chance to talk to Steve at the end of the talk.
 Turns out his office is the other side of the road of the school I attended when I grew up in Singapore.
 One day I'll get back there to see how much Singapore has changed since I left.
 Certainly a lot of the skyline photos are un-recognisable.

+More details on the [Smart Nation Singapore project can be found on their website](http://www.smartnation-forbes.com/).